Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Proofs for Identical Knapsacks (Section )

-As discussed above, the high-level idea is to solve~\eqref{eq:mik:dual:app}, the dual of~\eqref{eq:mik:ilp}, with the Ellipsoid method and to consider only the variables corresponding to constraints added by the Ellipsoid method for solving~\eqref{eq:mik:ilp}.
+\begin{proof}[Proof of \cref{lem:mik:SolveConfigLP}] As discussed above, the high-level idea is to solve~\eqref{eq:mik:dual:app}, the dual of~\eqref{eq:mik:ilp}, with the Ellipsoid Method and to consider only the variables corresponding to constraints added by the Ellipsoid Method for solving~\eqref{eq:mik:ilp}.

-As~\eqref{eq:mik:separation} is part of the separation problem for~\eqref{eq:mik:dual:app}, there is no efficient way to exactly solve the separation problem unless~$\classP=\NP$. \cref{lem:mik:separation} provides us with a way to approximately solve the separation problem.
-As an approximately feasible solution for~\eqref{eq:mik:dual:app} cannot be directly used to determine the important variables in~\eqref{eq:mik:ilp}, we add an upper bound~$r$ on the objective function as a constraint to~\eqref{eq:mik:dual:app} and search for the largest~$r$ such that the Ellipsoid method returns infeasible.
-This implies that~$r$ is an upper bound on the objective function of~\eqref{eq:mik:dual:app} which in turn guarantees a \emph{lower bound} on the objective function value of~\eqref{eq:mik:ilp} by weak duality.
+As~\eqref{eq:mik:separation} is part of the separation problem for~\eqref{eq:mik:dual:app}, there is no efficient way to exactly solve the separation problem, unless~$\classP=\NP$. \cref{lem:mik:separation} provides us a way to approximately solve the separation problem.
+As an approximately feasible solution for~\eqref{eq:mik:dual:app} cannot be directly used to determine the important variables in~\eqref{eq:mik:ilp}, we add an upper bound~$r$ on the objective function as a constraint to~\eqref{eq:mik:dual:app} and search for the largest~$r$ such that the Ellipsoid Method returns infeasible.
+This implies that~$r$ is an \emph{upper bound} on the objective function of~\eqref{eq:mik:dual:app} which in turn guarantees a \emph{lower bound} on the objective function value of~\eqref{eq:mik:ilp} by weak duality.